 There is another legend with regards to the beginning of the name of Muthurajawela.
 When King Sri Wira Parakramabahu (1473-1497) reign the country, a farmer called Muthuraja arrived in Sri Lanka and introduced a variety of rice from India.
 The king was very pleased with the introduction of new rice variety due to its unique taste.
 Later the farmer was provided with all the labour and other facilities by the king, in order to carry on the cultivation of rice in Muthurajawela.
 Not only the farmer was given the kings patronage but also the rice field was named after the Indian farmer who introduced the rice variety.

-The rice cultivation was abandoned with the arrival of Dutch in the island.
+The rice cultivation was abandoned with the arrival of Dutch on the island.
 Dutch administration built the Dutch canal that goes through Muthurajawela.
-The canal begins in Negombo and goes along the beaches of west coast up to North-west Sri Lanka.
+The canal begins in Negombo and goes along the beaches of west coast up to North-West Sri Lanka.
 The canal was used for transporting goods from north-west Sri Lanka to Colombo and Negombo.
-Unfortunately, the salty water of the canal mixed with the fresh water of Muthurajawela, making it unsuitable for rice cultivation.
+Unfortunately, the salty water of the canal mixed with the freshwater of Muthurajawela, making it unsuitable for rice cultivation.
 The abandoned rice field has gone through many ecological changes in the past and it has turned to the most important wetland in the island today.

 Muthurajawela is situated around 10 kilometres from Colombo and its borders are marked by Negombo lagoon from the northern direction, Hendala towards the south, Uswetakeiyawa and beaches of Pamunugama towards the west and Colombo-Negombo main road in the direction of East.
 Muthurajawela wetland had been far bigger in the past than today, but due to the encroaching a portion of the valuable wetland is turned into farmland and settlement.
 This habit of filling the valuable wetland with earth continues even today.